 - Governments need to move to resolute, specific and systemic action against trolls, including things like on the list here.

-So it’s with all my heart that I congratulate and thank our team for protecting our intellectual property!
+So it’s with all my heart that I congratulate and thank our team and our court counsels from Patterson Thuente IP for protecting our intellectual property!
 The victory has already had one curious consequence: it caused slight though wholly irreparable damage to the world’s reserves of 18-year-old Chivas Regal :).

 UPDATE: prior art that can be used to invalidate Lodsys’ patents.